antenehd/S6a/README.md

 ###2.2.
 BUILD THE S6a INTERFACE IMPLEMENTATION LIBRARY

-   Assuming it has been downloaded to you PC already.
-To build the S6a library, on your terminal goto the directory where this implementation is downloaded to, and excute the 'Makefile', run the following on
+   Assuming it has been downloaded to your PC already, to build the S6a library, on your terminal goto the directory where this implementation is downloaded, and excute the 'Makefile', run the following on
    terminal:

 		 # make